loki315zx/avif.io/README.md

-# AVIF.IO
+# avif.io

-avif.io is a website for converting a wide variety of file formats into AVIF, directly inside the browser.
-The converted files never get sent to the server, and the entire conversion process happens client-side.
+You can use AVIF.io to convert a wide variety of file formats into AVIF, directly inside your web browser.
+Converted files are never sent to the server, and the entire conversion process is performed locally.

-## How?
+## How does the conversion work?

 We use [Rust](https://rust-lang.org/) with [wasm-pack](https://github.com/rustwasm/wasm-pack)
 to compile a converter library into WASM and call the Rust code